 All members of the pea and bean family possess the superpower of being able to fix atmospheric nitrogen into the soil – so whether you crop them or not, the surrounding plants will benefit from their presence.

-Mashua (Tropaeolum tuberosum) was already discussed in our roots article, but you may find the twining vines equally valuable as a salad crop.
+We have already discussed mashua (Tropaeolum tuberosum) in our roots article, but you may find the twining vines equally valuable as a salad crop.

 Its leaves are reminiscent of its cousin, Nasturtium, in flavor – but with a much smoother texture.
 Also edible are the beautiful flowers that arrive in late summer-autumn.